Sen314/vrchill-api/README.md

 Video thumbnails and channel icons are collated together into one image and served at a VRCUrl to be loaded by VRCImageDownloader.

-Thumbnails are 480x270, arranged vertically in the same order as the JSON results.
+Thumbnails are 360x202, arranged vertically in the same order as the JSON results.

-Channel icons are 68x68 in the second column at x = 480.
+Channel icons are 68x68 arranged vertically on the right of thumbnails.